Mathematical physics: Before Newton

 In the first decade of the 16th century, amateur astronomer Nicolaus Copernicus proposed heliocentrism, and published a treatise on it in 1543.
 He retained the Ptolemaic idea of epicycles, and merely sought to simplify astronomy by constructing simpler sets of epicyclic orbits.
 Epicycles consist of circles upon circles.
 According to Aristotelian physics, the circle was the perfect form of motion, and was the intrinsic motion of Aristotle's fifth element—the quintessence or universal essence known in Greek as aether for the English pure air—that was the pure substance beyond the sublunary sphere, and thus was celestial entities' pure composition.
 The German Johannes Kepler [1571–1630], Tycho Brahe's assistant, modified Copernican orbits to ellipses, formalized in the equations of Kepler's laws of planetary motion.

 An enthusiastic atomist, Galileo Galilei in his 1623 book The Assayer asserted that the "book of nature is written in mathematics".
 His 1632 book, about his telescopic observations, supported heliocentrism.
 Having made use of experimentation, Galileo then refuted geocentric cosmology by refuting Aristotelian physics itself.
 Galileo's 1638 book Discourse on Two New Sciences established the law of equal free fall as well as the principles of inertial motion, two central concepts of what today is known as classical mechanics.
 By the Galilean law of inertia as well as the principle of Galilean invariance, also called Galilean relativity, for any object experiencing inertia, there is empirical justification for knowing only that it is at relative rest or relative motion—rest or motion with respect to another object.

 René Descartes developed a complete system of heliocentric cosmology anchored on the principle of vortex motion, Cartesian physics, whose widespread acceptance helped bring the demise of Aristotelian physics.
 Descartes used mathematical reasoning as a model for science, and developed analytic geometry, which in time allowed the plotting of locations in 3D space (Cartesian coordinates) and marking their progressions along the flow of time.

 Christiaan Huygens, a talented mathematician and physicist and older contemporary of Newton, was the first to successfully idealize a physical problem by a set of mathematical parameters in Horologium Oscillatorum (1673), and the first to fully mathematize a mechanistic explanation of an unobservable physical phenomenon in Traité de la Lumière (1690).
 He is thus considered a forerunner of theoretical physics and one of the founders of modern mathematical physics.

-Newtonian physics and post Newtonian
+Newtonian and post-Newtonian physics

-The prevailing framework for science in the 16th and early 17th centuries was one borrowed from Ancient Greek mathematics, where geometrical shapes formed the building blocks to describe and think about space, and time was often thought as a separate entity.
+The prevailing framework for science in the 16th and early 17th centuries was one borrowed from ancient Greek mathematics, where geometrical shapes formed the building blocks to describe and think about space, and time was often thought of as a separate entity.
 With the introduction of algebra into geometry, and with it the idea of a coordinate system, time and space could now be thought as axes belonging to the same plane.
-This essential mathematical framework is at the base of all modern physics and used in all further mathematical frameworks developed in next centuries.
+This essential mathematical framework is at the base of all modern physics and is used in further mathematical frameworks developed in subsequent centuries.